BIOP/ijp-imagetoatlas/create_dataset_and_open.md

 ![Set initial positions of the slices in the atlas](assets/img/fiji_set_ini_position.png)

 A second window shows up which specifies some advanced opening parameters.
 The default values (shown below) will work in most cases.
-By default, all units will be converted to millimeters, which is the default unit for ABBA.

 ![Advanced import options](assets/img/fiji_advanced_import_options.png)